Giuseppe Pièche: Biography

 After returning to Italy, on 23 February 1943 he was appointed deputy general commander of the Carabinieri, and from 22 July he briefly held the prefecture of Foggia.
 He remained in territory controlled by the royalist government after the Armistice of Cassibile of September 1943, and on 19 December of the same year the head of government, Marshal of Italy Pietro Badoglio, appointed him Commander-General of the Carabinieri (with headquarters in Bari), a post he held until July 20, 1944, when he was made Prefect regent of the newly liberated province of Ancona and replaced by General Taddeo Orlando as Commander-General of the Carabinieri.
 While he was prefect of Ancona, the High Commissioner for Sanctions Against Fascism referred him to the Epuration Commission, which however declared nonsuit.
 On April 29, 1945, he was discharged from the Army.

 After the end of the war in Europe, Pièche was prefect of Ancona until September 1945, and in 1946 he was appointed Director General of Civil Protection and Fire Services of the Ministry of the Interior.
 During this assignment, he continued in his counter-espionage activity, in a period of inactivity of the Italian secret services, as a consultant to the Confidential Affairs Office.
 In 1947 he allowed a series of meetings of the newly formed Italian Social Movement to be held at the Roman headquarters of the Vigili del Fuoco, and in 1948 he supported the birth of armed groups such as the Anti-Communist Movement for Italian Reconstruction (MACRI, ostensibly a Catholic assistance foundation), the Anti-Bolshevik Front and the Italian Liberation Army (AIL), composed of veterans of the Italian Social Republic, monarchist volunteers (Pièche himself was a staunch monarchist, being appointed baron on October 14, 1969 by the former king Umberto II) and other anti-communists.
 In the same period he directed the removal of former partisans from the police and the readmission of elements with a Fascist past.
 Informants were infiltrated into various leftist groups, and information was gathered on personalities linked to opposition parties.
 The AIL was particularly active in importing weapons through Bolzano and distributing them to cells throughout Italy; the suicide of an AIL officer, however, led to the discovery of the network and its demobilization.
 During the postwar period Pièche maintained relations with the main Western secret services, especially the American and British ones.

-In 1970 he fled to Malta to escape an arrest warrant for his involvement the failed coup of Junio Valerio Borghese.
+In 1970 he fled to Malta to escape an arrest warrant for his involvement in the failed coup of Junio Valerio Borghese.
 He was later exonerated and was able to return to Italy, where he died in 1977.